Confiture de Sucrine

 About this recipe

-This recipe of confiture de Sucrine belongs to Nathalie, our neighbour in Berry.
-Every October, she and her husband would harvest the sucrine squash they grew themselves and spend an afternoon turning it into jars of this amber, gently spiced preserve.
-She gave us a jar the first autumn we lived there.
-By the following October, we were making it ourselves.
+This confiture de Sucrine recipe belongs to our neighbour Nathalie in Berry.
+Every October, she and her husband would harvest the Sucrine squash they grew themselves and spend an afternoon turning it into jars of this gorgeous amber jam squash.
+She gave us a jar the first autumn we moved in next to them, and by the following October we were making it ourselves.
+That’s how good recipes travel in French villages.
+Not through cookbooks, through neighbours and friends.

-The sucrine du Berry is a squash variety native to the Berry region in central France.
-It is smaller and rounder than a standard butternut, with dense, sweet, deeply orange flesh and a flavour that sits somewhere between butternut squash and sweet potato.
-It was almost lost entirely, kept alive only by a handful of passionate local gardeners who continued growing it when commercial agriculture moved on to more productive varieties.
-Those gardeners brought it back, and it is now celebrated across the region as a symbol of local agricultural heritage.
+The Sucrine du Berry is a squash variety that comes from the Berry region in central France.
+It’s smaller and rounder than a butternut, with dense, sweet, deeply orange flesh and a flavour that sits somewhere between butternut squash and sweet potato.
+It was almost lost completely, but thankfully kept alive only by a handful of local gardeners who carried on growing it when commercial agriculture moved on.
+Those gardeners brought it back, and it’s now celebrated across the region as part of local agricultural heritage, which I think is a lovely story.

 Butternut jam in French preserving tradition

-The French preserving tradition is built around using what the season produces in abundance and storing it for the months when fresh produce is scarce.
-Autumn squash, with its long shelf life and dense flesh, has always been part of that tradition in central France.
-The Confiture de Sucrine is the Berry region’s answer to the question of what to do with more squash than you can eat before winter arrives.
+In France, preserving is built around using what the season gives you in abundance and putting it away for the months when fresh produce is scarce.
+Autumn squash has always been part of that tradition, and confiture de Sucrine is basically the Berry region’s way of dealing with more squash than you can eat before winter arrives.

-Jam squash might sound unusual to anyone who hasn’t tried it.
-Squash has a natural sweetness that intensifies as it cooks down with sugar, and its dense flesh produces a jam with a thick, almost creamy texture that spreads beautifully on bread.
-The vanilla and lemon in this recipe lift the flavour and prevent it from being one-dimensional.
-The result is a butternut jam that tastes genuinely of autumn without tasting simply of sugar.
+Jam squash might put you off if you haven’t tried it, but squash is naturally sweet and when it cooks down with sugar it intensifies in a really lovely and delicious way.
+The flesh produces a butternut jam with a thick, almost creamy texture that spreads beautifully on a French baguette.
+The vanilla and lemon in this recipe lift the flavour and makes it more than a boring one-note flavour.
+It tastes of autumn in the best and sweetest possible way.

 Making the jam squash recipe at home

-The lemon juice does two jobs: it adds brightness that balances the sweetness of the squash and the sugar, and it provides the acidity that helps the jam set.
-Don’t reduce it or substitute it.
-The vanilla should be a whole pod split and scraped rather than extract if possible.
-The seeds distribute through the jam during cooking and you can see them in the finished preserve, which looks considerably more appealing than a plain amber jam.
+As for the lemon juice, it does two jobs here.
+It adds zing that balances the sweetness of the squash and the sugar, and it also helps the butternut jam set properly, so don’t skip it or reduce it.
+Use a whole real vanilla pod rather than extract if you can.
+The seeds spread through the jam as it cooks and you can see them in the finished jar, which looks so much more beautiful than a plain amber jam.

 The right jars for preserving

-Good jam deserves good jars.
-The seal matters as much as the recipe when it comes to how long the preserve will keep and how well it will store.
-I use Le Parfait jars for this butternut squash jam.
-The rubber seal and clip-top closure create an airtight vacuum that keeps the jam fresh for months.
-The glass is thick enough to handle the heat of hot jam being poured in without cracking, and the 350ml size is right for this recipe, generous enough to share or give as a gift but not so large that an open jar sits in the fridge for weeks.
+A good butternut squash jam deserves good jars because the seal matters as much as the recipe for how long the preserve keeps.
+I use my trustee Le Parfait jars for this.
+The rubber seal and bail arm closure create an airtight vacuum that keeps the jam fresh for months, and the 350ml size is just right, generous enough to share or give as a gift but not so big that an open jar sits in the fridge for weeks.

-Sterilise the jars properly before filling.
-Wash in hot soapy water, rinse thoroughly, and place in a low oven for ten minutes before the jam is ready.
-Fill while both the jar and the jam are hot, seal immediately, and turn upside down for a few minutes to ensure the seal is complete.
+Make sure to sterilise the jars properly before you start.
+Wash them in hot soapy water, rinse well, and put them in a low oven for ten minutes before the jam is ready.
+Fill them while both the jar and the jam are hot, seal straight away, and turn upside down for a few minutes to make sure the seal has formed.

-On toast with good French butter at breakfast.
-On a slice of brioche at teatime.
-Alongside a cheese board, where it pairs particularly well with aged goat cheese or a firm tomme.
-Nathalie used to serve it with pain d’épices, the spiced French gingerbread that appears in Berry markets from October onwards.
-That combination is worth trying.
+My favourite way to eat this confiture de Sucrine is simply on a fresh baguette with good French butter at breakfast with my coffee.
+It’s also really delish on a slice of brioche at teatime, or alongside a cheese board, especially with aged goat’s cheese or a firm tomme.
+Nathalie used to serve it with pain d’épices, the spiced French gingerbread you find in Berry markets from October onwards, and that combination is worth trying if you can get your hands on some.

-It also makes a very good gift.
-A jar of homemade butternut jam in autumn, properly sealed and labelled, is the kind of thing people remember.
+It also makes a really lovely gift.
+A jar of homemade butternut jam in autumn, properly sealed and labelled, it’s one people will remember!

 Leave your thoughts